 “BlipTrack has helped us to resource our operations on the day, and to identify pinch points and potential build ups.
-The BlipTrack data has proven to be very accurate and is used by our staff to monitor operations, and has enabled us to provide an optimum passenger experience by displaying accurate queue wait times.”
+The very accurate data is used by our staff to monitor operations, and has enabled us to provide an optimum passenger experience by displaying accurate queue wait times.”

 Technology Projects Manager at Dublin Airport Operations

-“BlipTrack provides us with valuable real-time insights about passenger queue time dynamics, such as passenger appearances, capacity and production per lane.
+“BlipTrack provides us with valuable real-time insights about passenger queue time dynamics.
 It helps our managers to secure low queue times at minimum cost, and also provides our Analysis Department with direct feedback on their forecasting performance.”
 Read more.